tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 **solution**

-it has turned out that `shallowequal` is the only module in _node_modules/_ that configures babel presets to use in its _package.json_:
+it has turned out that `shallowequal` is the only module in _node_modules/_ that configures Babel presets to use in its _package.json_:

 ```json
   "babel": {